stivenrojas/small-react-app/README.md

 If you want to check if the variable was loaded successfully, run:
 ```
 $ echo $REACT_APP_NYT_API
-You should see "oTUELa3Pr9VvpyOPb5W8NVJydATjewn3" printed in the console.
+You should see the value printed in the console.
 ```
 - Run the app in the development mode
 ```